 By Mary McMurtrey

-Mary McMurtrey is the Director of Community Engagement for the Greater Saint Louis Community Foundation.
-She previously served as President of the Gateway Center for Giving (formerly the Metropolitan Association for Philanthropy) for over six years.
+Mary McMurtrey is currently the Director of Community Engagement for the Greater Saint Louis Community Foundation.
+She previously served as President of the Gateway Center for Giving (formerly The Metropolitan Association for Philanthropy) for over six years.
 Prior to joining The Center, she served as the Executive Director of Boys Hope Girls Hope St. Louis and before changing sectors to human services she served as the Executive Director of the Wildlife Rescue Center.
-Before entering the field of nonprofit management, Mary was the communications officer for the Public Policy Research Center at the University of Missouri-St. Louis, where she was recruited to create a new position within the PPRC and to direct the organization’s communications and marketing efforts as an established professional entity in the St. Louis policy arena with a focus on both regional and national issues.
+Before entering the field of nonprofit management, Mary was the communications officer for the Public Policy Research Center at the University of Missouri-St. Louis where she was recruited to create a new position within the PPRC and to direct the organization’s communications and marketing efforts as an established professional entity in the St. Louis policy arena with a focus on both regional and national issues.
 Mary lives in Ladue with her husband Michael and their children, Sophia and Lyla.

-Articles in “From the Field” represent the opinions of the author only and do not represent the views of the Community Builders Network of Metro St. Louis or the University of Missouri-St. Louis.
+Articles in “From the Field” represent the opinions of the author only and do not represent the view of the Community Builders Network of Metro St. Louis or the University of Missouri-St. Louis.